Playful ferrets! Mountain and sea view apartment (2 bed)

 Responsibilities & Pets

-I'm ideally looking for sitters with previous experience of ferrets, although someone who is very maternal could also work well as Molly is rather like a toddler who needs lots of play, supervision and love!
+I'm ideally looking for sitters with previous experience of ferrets, although someone who is very maternal could also work well as my girls are rather like a toddler who need lots of play, supervision and love!

-Ferrets use nipping as a form of play, (your feet, not anywhere else and she doesn't nip whilst being handled) and whilst I've trained her to not nip me, she does still use her mouth to communicate to strangers, normally if she wants to play!
-She doesn't break skin and its infrequent but it's important that you know this about her in case that's a no go for you.
+Ferrets use nipping as a form of play, (mostly feet, not anywhere else and they dont nip whilst being handled) and whilst I've trained Molly to not nip me, they do still use their mouths to communicate to strangers, normally if they want to play!
+They dont break skin and its infrequent but it's important that you know this in case that's a no go for you.

-It's quite easy to train her out of nipping if you're a regular sitter, which is also what I'm looking for as I travel a lot for work.
+It's quite easy to train them out of nipping if you're a regular sitter, which is also what I'm looking for as I travel a lot for work.
+The nipping is how they show they want to play and you have no reason to be nervous of handling or interacting with them, they are not vicious!

-Molly lives in her three storey cage when I'm out, and free roams the apartment when I'm home.
-She eats a mixture of raw (mostly chicken - and egg yolks as a treat) and cooked chicken.
+The girls free roam the apartment when I'm home.
+They eat a mixture of raw (mostly chicken - and egg yolks as a treat) and cooked chicken and dry biscuits.

-When she is out of the cage you have to keep certain doors shut as the kitchen and bathroom are not ferret-proofed.
-You also have to stay in the same room as her or make regular checks on her, as she can get into all sorts of trouble, ferrets are very curious, mobile animals and now and again there will be a loud crash!
-Or she will climb a curtain...
+When they are roaming you have to keep certain doors shut as the kitchen and bathroom are not ferret-proofed.
+It's also important to keep an eye on them - ferrets are very curious, mobile animals and now and again there will be a loud crash!
+Or they will climb a curtain...
 You get the picture!
-They aren't like cats where you can just leave them to it, so again it's important you're prepared to be available to Molly and keep your eye on her most of the time.
+They aren't like cats where you can just leave them to it, so again it's important you're prepared to be available and keep your eye on them :)

 The good news is that ferrets sleep a lot!
-She will happily spend 8 hours in her cage overnight and then expend so much energy when she is let out that after a few hours she will curl up in the corner on her cushion and sleep for a while.
-This is the pattern of most of her days, play and sleep, play and sleep...
+They will happily spend 8 hours in the cage overnight and then expend so much energy when let out that after a few hours they will curl up in the corner of the living room on a cushion and sleep for a few hours.
+This is the pattern of most days, play and sleep, play and sleep...
 It's not a bad life!
-You can pop her in her cage during the day and go out to explore..
-As long as she is getting 6 hours of freedom per day it doesn't matter how you work it....
+You can pop them in the cage during the day and go out to explore..
+As long as they are getting 14 hours of freedom per day it doesn't matter how you work it, you can leave them out overnight in the living room and include this in their 14 hours.
+Important thing is that they dont spend more than 7 hours locked up, it drives them mad, they are not made for cages.
+They are often out free roaming for days at a time.
+I generally just lock them up for 20 minutes when they are eating raw meat or if I am cleaning the room or have the balcony door open....

-Play is interactive, ferrets are sociable and she has various interactive cat toys, squeaky mice and balls to throw etc. Molly likes nothing better than a new cardboard box to explore, or more likely, your suitcase!
+Play is interactive, ferrets are sociable and they have various interactive cat toys, squeaky mice and balls to throw etc. Molly likes nothing better than a new cardboard box to explore, or more likely, your suitcase!
 She is quite vocal and will make happy chuckling noises if she is having fun with you.

 Molly is toilet trained and has litter trays throughout, however ferrets aren't perfect and sometimes she goes in the corner of the room instead, so cleaning little accidents is part of the deal I'm afraid!
 Luckily they don't smell too bad!